-How to Build a Get Home Bag for CBRN Disasters
+How to Build an Urban Get Home Bag for CBRN Disasters

 What would it take to get home safe?

 More and more Americans are acknowledging the genuine threat of nuclear war, chemical attacks, and after 2020, another dangerous pandemic.
-But how would you react if you were at work or away from home as an urgent disaster unfolded?
+But how would you react if you were at work or away from home as natural disasters unfolded?
 In order to get back to your family safely, you'd need a few different resources, all of which can be contained in what we like to call a "get home bag."

 And for your get home bag to meet the demands of a nuclear, biological, or chemical disaster, it must include very specific gear.
 Only the appropriately rated PPE can protect your airway, eyes, and even your skin from a world of potential threats.